PDSI 9932 – Capturing Effort

 - 4:00 – 6:00 pm Optional wellness and stress release activities

 Additional Independent Study to complete 15 hours which = 1 graduate semester credit.
-Submit activities Canvas apartment.
+TBD.
+Submit activities Canvas Learning Platform.

-2 credit option: Complete one credit requirements above and then complete a one day Place Based Education experiential learning experience.
-Journal your hours of PBE and wellness, plus answer 10 questions and/or complete your finished product story (15 hours).
-Submit into Canvas apartment.
+2 credit option: Completion of the one credit requirements above and a one day Place Based Education Independent Study Day.
+Journal your hours of PBE, answer the 10 questions, and submit into Canvas Learning Platform.

 About Pat Ruel